Hamberfim/git_cheatsheet/README.md

 # git cheat-sheet
-I got this somewhere on github....but I forget where.
+I got the original of this somewhere on github....but I forget where.
+I've added content.

 ### Current state
 `git status`					list which (unstaged) files have changed